influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/victorops.md

 or define a VictorOps handler that subscribes to a topic and sends published alerts to VictorOps.

-The examples below use the same VictorOps configuration defined in the `kapacitor.conf`:
+The examples below use the following VictorOps configuration defined in the `kapacitor.conf`:

 _**VictorOps settings in kapacitor.conf**_
 ```toml